plasne/aks-lab/08-Add-a-Database.md

 - Create a v2 version (<https://golang.org/doc/modules/major-version>) of the songs service.
 - Create an Azure Cosmos instance using the Mongo API.
 - Modify the v2 version of the songs service to read and write songs to Cosmos.
+- Build a new Dockerfile and test it locally as part of your solution.

 Do not deploy your service to AKS yet, we will do that in section 09.